raj457036/Path-Finding-Visualizer/Readme.md

 ### How To Implement My Own Algorithm

-AlgoViz's all the algorithms are based on Runner class it's a simple class with three main methods
+PathViz's all the algorithms are based on Runner class it's a simple class with three main methods

 **Note**